Photo Refractive Keratectomy (PRK) in Dallas

 PRK is similar to a LASIK procedure.
-During LASIK, an eye surgeon will make a flap in your cornea using a device called WaveLight FS200.
-However, during a PRK procedure, the eye surgeon will gently remove the outer epithelial layer before the laser treatment.
+In LASIK procedures, the eye surgeon makes a flap in your cornea using a device called WaveLight FS200.
+During a PRK procedure, the eye surgeon gently removes the outer epithelial layer before the laser treatment.
 This process will reshape the cornea by allowing the laser to enter and focus on the retina of the eye.
 Following the PRK procedure, the epithelial layer of the cornea will regenerate.
 In most cases, patients will receive a prescription for additional drops and medications, which are designed to help them heal and remain comfortable during recovery.

 After the PRK procedure is completed, patients are instructed to rest before returning home.
 Patients may be required to wear eyeglasses after the procedure until their vision has stabilized.
 Eye drops will be prescribed by the surgeon to prevent infection and keep the eyes moistened.

 While vision may improve immediately after the PRK procedure, the full results may take several days or weeks to become apparent.
 Patients should avoid strenuous exercise for at least a week because this can interfere with the healing process.
 Patients will likely be able to drive a car after 2 to 3 weeks.

 It is important for patients to have realistic expectations of the results of any laser surgery if they are going to be satisfied with the results.
 Some patients may experience only 20/40 vision and may still need contact lenses or glasses after their procedure.
 PRK will not correct presbyopia, a natural change in the eyes that affects patients over the age of 40.
 Patients who require reading glasses will continue to need them after surgery.

 Risk off PRK